-The date for this Festival was triggered by the Festival of Firstfruits (see earlier blog).
+The date for this Festival was triggered by the Festival of Firstfruits.
 The Festival of Firstfruits was celebrated on the first day of the week (our Sunday) after the Passover.
 Seven full weeks were counted – that would bring us to a Saturday – and on the day after that Sabbath (another Sunday), Israel was to celebrate the Festival of Weeks.
-Shavuot refers to "weeks" or "sevens"; Pentecost refers to fifty, as this celebration fell on the 50th day.
+In Hebrew, Shavuot refers to "weeks" or "sevens"; in Greek, Pentecost refers to fifty, as this celebration fell on the 50th day.

 This celebration coincided with the beginning of the wheat harvest.

 Let me repeat the trajectory that we will follow

 from the institution of a festival in ancient Israel

 to the fulfillment of the reality of that festival in Jesus Christ

 to the significance of that reality in the present for followers of Jesus.

 As always, we do well to (re)acquaint ourselves with the actual instructions given to Israel.
 Take a moment or two to read one of the sections of Scripture that tell us about this festival (Leviticus 23:15-22 or Deuteronomy 16:9-12).